How to Solve Invoice Approval Delays With Billing Software

 4. Duplicate Payments

 Duplicate payments are quite common when using manual invoice processing.
 Such payments can result from several causes, including delays caused by inefficient data entry, routing errors, and slow approval workflows.
-Without an automated system and heaps of paperwork to deal with, it's easy to pay some suppliers more than once.
+Without an automated system and heaps of paperwork to deal with, it's easy to pay some suppliers more than once (it's also very expensive).

 5. High Staff Overhead